MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

     onSelectNotification: (String payload) async {
         // ...
     },
-    backgroundHandler: notificationTapBackground,
+    onSelectNotificationAction: notificationTapBackground,
 );
 ```

-Remember this function runs in a separate isolate!
+Remember this function runs (except Linux) in a separate isolate!
 You will need to use a different mechanism (e.g. [`IsolateNameServer` APIs](https://api.flutter.dev/flutter/dart-ui/IsolateNameServer-class.html)) to communicate with the main isolate that the app will run from.

 Accessing plugins will work; however in particular on Android there is **no** access to the `Activity` context which means some plugins (like `url_launcher`) will require additional flags to start the main `Activity` again.